nikiwit/CustomRAG/README.md

   * Type `reindex` in the application interface to trigger reindexing, or
   * Delete the entire `vector_store/` directory, and the script will perform the full re-indexing process on its next run.

+* **NLP Resources:** On first run, the system may download NLTK resources (punkt, stopwords, wordnet).
+This happens automatically and only once.

-* **Ollama Not Running / Connection Errors:** The `app.py` script needs to connect to the Ollama application running as a background server.
+* **Ollama Not Running / Connection Errors:** The script needs to connect to the Ollama application running as a background server.
 If the script fails immediately mentioning "connection refused," "could not connect," or similar network errors, the Ollama server is likely not running or accessible.
     * **How to Check if Ollama is Running:** The most reliable cross-platform method is to use the Ollama command line in your terminal:
         ```bash
         ollama list